 Dracula’s behavior can be interpreted to be primitivizing.
 A few key examples include Dracula’s single mindedness on Renfield’s papercut in his castle because he is losing blood (Browning, 14:50), his generally poor/simple English throughout the film regardless of location because of his Transylvanian heritage, the almost comically creepy way he approaches Renfield, Lucy, and Mina right before attacking, Renfield in Dracula’s castle and Lucy and Mina in their bedrooms in order to sustain himself and create more vampires, (Browning, 17:50, 28:45, 37:40), and the many connections Dracula has to animals, having a castle crawling in insects and rodents, and transforming into a bat driving the carriage, at his castle, and outside Mina’s balcony, as well as a wolf when running away from the Sanitarium (Browning, 5:48-6:02, 44:40).
 From top to bottom, these examples primitivize Dracula because they show he is focused on the immediate present, implying he is unable to think complexly about the future (this lines up with the larger picture of most of his attacks seeming to be spur-of-the moment events, with the longest period of planning taking a day).
 Dracula’s poor English also primitivizes him because it distances himself from the proper English of the respected, educated, and wealthy Londoners.
-This juxtaposition calls attention to Dracula’s lack of respect, education, and material wealth, thereby Othering him as a primitive, colonized person (Arata, 109)).
+This juxtaposition calls attention to Dracula’s lack of respect, education, and material wealth, thereby Othering him as a primitive, colonized person (Arata, 109).
 Regarding Dracula’s creep towards his prey, this can be seen as an almost animalistic behavior, which, when combined with his affinity for animals, can be seen as Browning attempting to characterize Dracula as more animal than human, thus primitivizing him be invoking imagery of a hypothetical less evolved person.